WHO AM I

 This site will mostly feature flash fiction parables and fables (parables, but with animals.)
 I find that the stylings of fairytales allow us to make light of difficult matters and to help us remember their morals.

 The series called "Master's Musings" is a bit different.
-It is inspired in form by Zen Koans as well as some of Anthony De Mello's work.
+It is inspired in form by many tiny wisdom stories, such as those found in the tradition of Zen Koans, tales of Nasreddin, and the many folk stories of sages from around the world.
 I am no master myself though.
 Instead, these microfictions are the musings of the master that roams around in my imagination from time to time.

 This flavor of writing is not for everyone, and I don't mind if it doesn't suit you.
 But, if you would like to read along, you can get email updates when new content is released by using the form at the bottom of any page.